 If you are over 40 and have a parent, child or sibling with glaucoma - you are eligible for free NHS eye tests, it is recommended with a family history of glaucoma to have annual eye examinations.

 It is so important to have regular eye tests, as there are no symptoms in the early stages of chronic glaucoma.
-Glaucoma causes irreversible nerve damage, therefore it imperative that it is caught early.
+Glaucoma causes irreversible nerve damage, therefore it is imperative that it is caught early.
 In most cases it can be controlled with eye drops or surgical options.

 How do we check for glaucoma?